-Working pre-shift and post-shift If your employer has you perform work prior to your shift beginning or has you remain at work to complete end of day responsibilities, employees can file lawsuits.
+Working pre-shift and post-shift If your employer has you perform work prior to your shift beginning or has you remain at work to complete end-of-day responsibilities, you can file a lawsuit.
 Over time, even small wage losses can add up that may be recouped.

 Unpaid overtime If cutting costs means that your employer is misclassifying employees to get out of paying overtime, it could be grounds for a lawsuit.
 Non-exempt employees are entitled to overtime pay that is one and one half times their hourly wage.
 Employers who do not pay overtime wages to their employees may not only have to pay back the overtime compensation but also could be subject to punitive fees.

 Working from home With increased technological use, lines have been blurred between work and home.
 Employees may receive work emails via their phones or laptops and might make them feel obligated to work even when they are off duty or vacationing.
-The time spent working for your employer may be time you should be compensated for.
+The time spent working for your employer may be time for which you should be compensated.

 Failure to pay minimum wage Despite state and federal laws, some employers still cheat their employees out of minimum wages.
 Tipped and day rate workers are usually vulnerable to minimum wage violations because of their pay structure.

 Comp time Some employers offer comp time, hours that can be used for sick or vacation time, instead of overtime pay.
 Legally, only state and local government employees can receive comp time in place of overtime wages.